-Success is a great mystery which only can be earned by working hard.
+Success is a great mystery that only can be earned by working hard.

-A successful person has luck which matters but it is also behavior which helps them a lot.
+A successful person has luck, which matters, but it is also a behavior that helps them a lot.

 So just what are those behaviors?